taladari/rag-firewall/README.md

 # RAG Integrity Firewall

-A retrieval-time trust layer for RAG systems.
+RAG Integrity Firewall is a lightweight, client-side security layer for retrieval-augmented generation (RAG) systems.
-The firewall scans chunks before they reach your LLM, detects and blocks risks such as prompt injection or secret leaks, enforces policies, and re-ranks content by trustworthiness.
+It scans retrieved chunks before they reach your LLM, blocks high-risk inputs such as prompt injection and secret leaks, and applies policies to down-rank stale or untrusted content.

+See the [ROADMAP.md](ROADMAP.md) for planned enhancements and upcoming enterprise features.

+---

+## Who is this for?

+- **Teams building RAG/LLM applications** who want to reduce risk before adoption.
+- **Platform engineers** adding guardrails without rewriting their pipelines.
+- **Security-conscious organizations** (finance, government, healthcare) where data must stay inside.

+## What this is not

-It runs entirely client-side: no data leaves your environment.
+- Not a SaaS or cloud service — the firewall runs **entirely client-side**, no data leaves your environment.
+- Not an LLM output filter — it focuses on retrieval-time risks, not response moderation.
+- Not a silver bullet — it complements other security layers like authentication, RBAC, and output review.

 ---